The Tampa police officers peered into the water below the Howard Frankland Bridge and saw a young woman clinging to a concrete piling.

 "She's telling me to please help, that she's sorry," Jurjevich said.

 He grabbed the woman and snapped her into a life preserver.
-The officers above lowered a rope, and pulled the pair along the bridge toward a concrete access road that snakes below part of the bridge.
+The officers above lowered a rope, and pulled the pair along the bridge toward a concrete access road.

 He wrapped his legs around her and paddled on his back, fearing that if he let go, she would drift away.

-Jim, 56, and Peggy Lefeber, 54, are the officer's parents.
+At a news conference Tuesday, two people stood off to the side, watching Jurjevich talk to TV crews.
+Jim and Peggy Lefeber, are his parents.
 They came down from Oshkosh, Wis., last weekend for a visit.
 They had been planning to meet him for dinner in South Tampa on Monday night.

-"You know, it kind of makes your heart sink," Peggy Lefeber said.
+"You know, it kind of makes your heart sink," Peggy Lefeber, 54, said.